google/zetasql/docs/query-syntax.md

 The following example selects the range variable `Coordinate`, which is a reference to rows in table `Grid`.
-Since `Grid` is not a value table, the result type of `Coordinate` is a `STRUCT` that contains all the columns from `Grid`.
+Since `Grid` is not a value table, the result type of `Coordinate` is a struct that contains all the columns from `Grid`.

 ```sql